junegunn/fzf/README.md

 Highlights
 ----------

-- 📦 **Portable** — Distributed as a single binary for easy installation
+- **Portable** — Distributed as a single binary for easy installation
-- ⚡ **Blazingly fast** — Highly optimized code instantly processes millions of items
+- **Fast** — Optimized to process millions of items instantly
-- 🛠️ **Extremely versatile** — Fully customizable via an event-action binding mechanism
+- **Versatile** — Fully customizable through an event-action binding mechanism
-- 🔋 **Batteries included** — Includes integration with bash, zsh, fish, Vim, and Neovim
+- **All-inclusive** — Comes with integrations for Bash, Zsh, Fish, Vim, and Neovim

 Table of Contents
 -----------------